not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-UI-PANEL.md

 * **Paste script** from the clipboard
 * **Clear script** to remove the current script from TimeSeq

-Any script that is loaded or pasted will first be valiated.
+Any script that is loaded or pasted will first be validated.
 See [Script Errors](TIMESEQ-SCRIPT.md#script-errors) on the *TimeSeq Script* page for more details about error handling.

 The **Paste** option allows for faster edit-paste-and-test iterations when working on a script when compared to going through a save-load-and-test file flow.